by Billy Nilles | Fri., Aug. 31, 2018 6:50 AM

 While the ranks of the openly queer musicians have been steadily swelling for the past few years—and there have, of course, been pioneers like Elton John, k.d. lang, Melissa Ethridge, Adam Lambert and more, paving the way—there's something about this moment in pop music right now that feels so exceptionally queer that Twitter has affectionately dubbed it #20GAYTEEN.
 Artists like Troye Sivan, Hayley Kiyoko, Kehlani and more are everywhere, headlining Pride festivals and gracing the covers of magazines.
 And they're doing it without much radio play, if any at all.

 As the music industry has shifted away from record label-controlled "looks" and emphasis on radio towards this more democratic world of streaming services and YouTube, we're witnessing the first true boom of pop stars finally feeling emboldened enough to live as their authentic selves—and get celebrated for it.
-"A lot of things are coming together to create a landscape that allows artists to be who they are, and to find a fandom that doesn't depend on mainstream radio or the quote-unquote industry apparatus," Zeke Stokes, vice president of programs for GLAAD, told Wired earlier this month.
+"A lot of things are coming together to create a landscape that allows artists to be who they are, and to find a fandom that doesn't depend on mainstream radio or the quote-unquote industry apparatus," Zeke Stokes, vice president of programs for GLAAD, told Wired earlier this summer.
 "Great music and great artists get a chance to shine regardless of how they identify."

 For Sivan, a South African-born Australian who rose to fame on YouTube before leveraging his fan base on the website, along with his considerable talents, into global fame, that shine has included a guest appearance during Taylor Swift's Reputation tour, an invite to this year's Met Gala, and a feature on his latest single "Dance to This" from reigning princess of pop, Ariana Grande.
 "I feel like I am getting the most exciting opportunities that I've ever gotten right now, and I can feel that happening for other LGBTQ artists as well," he told Wired.
 "I think we still have a long way to go, but clearly the public is ready for it and excited by it."

 If there's a face for this moment, at least on the men's side of things, it would be Sivan.
-And as he continues to build momentum leading into the Aug.
+And as he continued to build momentum leading into the Aug.
 31 release of his second album, Bloom, there's no denying the boost he's receiving from the attention.
 But he's wise enough to recognize that being the poster boy for something isn't all it's cracked up to be.

 "There was this tweet that went semi-viral about me," he explained to GQ.
 "This interviewer asked me how I thought about some of my fans seeing me as a gay icon.
 Right?
 And I answered, 'I actually only represent a very, very small amount of very, very lucky white middle-class gays who come from open-minded families.'
 I'm not trying to be that, and I don't think that there should be one person who is that for an entire community that's extremely diverse."